 There are no precautions you need to take after your cholesterol test.
 You should be able to drive yourself home and do all your normal activities.
-You might want to bring a snack to eat after your cholesterol test is done, if you've been fasting.
+If you've been fasting, you might want to bring a snack to eat after your cholesterol test is done.

 In the United States, cholesterol levels are measured in milligrams (mg) of cholesterol per deciliter (dL) of blood.
 In Canada and many European countries, cholesterol levels are measured in millimoles per liter (mmol/L).
 To interpret your test results, use these general guidelines.

 |Total cholesterol(U.S. and some other countries)||Total cholesterol*(Canada and most of Europe)|